NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 ------------------------
 The following information is needed to create a new model configuration:

 **Name:** Name of the model configuration.
 This should ideally be a shorter character string, but it is helpful to provide a meaningful name to describe the model configuration details.
-For example, "6km_caribbean_trop" may be a name given to describe a configuration on the Caribbean Sea with 6km grid spacing that uses the tropical physics suite.
+For example, "6km_caribbean_trop" may be a name given to describe a configuration of the Caribbean Sea with 6km grid spacing that uses the tropical physics suite.

 **Description:** Additional description to provide more information about the model configuration.
 In the example above, "6km_caribbean_trop", the description might be "6km Caribbean Domain with standard tropical physics suite".

 **WPS Namelist:** The information contained in namelist.wps.
-Users will primarily be interested in modifying the &geogrid sections of the namelist.wps to customize their region of interest.
-Note that currently the system only support single domains.
-Information can be found on the WRF model website.
+Users will primarily be interested in modifying the &geogrid section of the namelist.wps to customize their region of interest.
+Note that currently the system only support single domains, so max_dom must be set to 1.
+Additional information about these settings can be found in the `WRF Users Guide <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_v4/v4.4/contents.html>`_.

 **WRF Namelist:** The information contained in namelist.input.
-Users will primarily be interested in modifying the &physics section of the namelist.input to change physics options.
-Note that currently the system only support single domains.
-Information can be found on the WRF model website.
+Users will primarily be interested in modifying the &domains section to match their namelist.wps, and &physics section to change physics options.
+Note that currently the system only support single domains, so max_dom must be set to 1.
+Additional information about these settings can be found in the `WRF Users Guide <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_v4/v4.4/contents.html>`_.
 As quick start, WRF provides two sample physics suites, which include settings for two typical applications: convection-permitting weather over the contiguous U.S. and tropical storms/convection.
 Information can be found `here <https://www2.mmm.ucar.edu/wrf/users/physics/wrf_physics_suites.php>`_, but the settings are shown below for quick reference and use in defining a new model configuration.

 .. list-table:: CONUS convection-permitting suite
    :widths: 10 10 10